 Retinaculum repair is a procedure designed to restore the retinaculum ligament, the bands of tissue that surround and stabilize the peroneal tendons.
 During this procedure, an incision is made near the back and outer edge of the fibula (ankle bone).
 The retinaculum ligament is then repaired and advanced back to the point of original attachment.

 Groove reconstruction is a procedure performed to keep the peroneal tendons in place behind the bottom of the fibula.
 An incision is made near the back and lower edge of the fibula.
 A small flap is created toward the bottom of the fibula and then carefully folded back, resembling a hinge.
 A small amount of bone under the flap is removed to deepen the groove.
 The tendons are then returned to their normal place behind the fibula, and the incision is sutured closed.
 Groove reconstruction is occasionally performed when the fibula groove is shallow in combination with retinaculum repair.

 Post-surgery recovery includes wearing a cast for two weeks, followed by a walking boot for another 4-6 weeks.
 Physical therapy will be necessary to help patients more quickly regain normal strength and range of movement.

 Contact Dr. Hubbard Today For More Information on Peroneal Tendon Repair

-If you are experiencing issues with a peroneal tendon, Dr. Christopher Hubbard has the experience and training to provide you with options, designed specifically for you, to give you the very best potential for complete recovery.
+If you are experiencing issues with a peroneal tendon, our New Jersey ankle specialist, Dr. Christopher Hubbard has the experience and training to provide you with options, designed specifically for you, to give you the very best potential for complete recovery.
 Contact our office today to discuss your treatment options.